Preterm birth: Epidemiology

-Preterm birth complicates the births of infants worldwide affecting 5% to 18% of births.
-In Europe and many developed countries the preterm birth rate is generally 5–9%, and in the U.S. it has even risen to 12–13% in the last decades.
+Preterm birth complicates 5–18% of births worldwide.
+In Europe and many developed countries the preterm birth rate is generally 5–9%, while in the U.S. from 2007 to 2022 the rate fluctuated from 9.6 to 10.5 per cent.

-As weight is easier to determine than gestational age, the World Health Organization tracks rates of low birth weight (< 2,500 grams), which occurred in 16.5 percent of births in less developed regions in 2000.
+As weight is easier to determine than gestational age, the World Health Organization tracks rates of low birth weight (< 2,500 grams), which occurred in 16.5% of births in less developed regions in 2000.
 It is estimated that one third of these low birth weight deliveries are due to preterm delivery.
 Weight generally correlates to gestational age; however, infants may be underweight for other reasons than a preterm delivery.
 Neonates of low birth weight (LBW) have a birth weight of less than 2500 g and are mostly but not exclusively preterm babies as they also include small for gestational age (SGA) babies.
 Weight-based classification further recognizes Very Low Birth Weight (VLBW) which is less than 1,500 g, and Extremely Low Birth Weight (ELBW) which is less than 1,000 g.
 Almost all neonates in these latter two groups are born preterm.

-About 75% of nearly a million deaths due to preterm deliver would survive if provided warmth, breastfeeding, treatments for infection, and breathing support.
+About 75% of nearly a million deaths due to preterm delivery would survive if provided warmth, breastfeeding, treatments for infection, and breathing support.
 Complications from preterm births resulted in 740,000 deaths in 2013, down from 1.57 million in 1990.